majoreks/postgraduate-proj-telescope-img-analysis/report/report.md

 * Additive Parameter-Efficient Fine-Tuning, which introduces bottleneck layers in the pretrained model, and only these layers are trained.
 * Reparametrization using techniques such as Low-Rank Adaptation, that allow to represent the current parameters into a lower dimensional form so to find which parameters need to be retuned, reducing the number of parameters to be retuned up to 99% \[18\].

+## 4.2 Adapting RGB pre-trained Models for Monochromatic inputs

+Object detection models are generally trained with general purpose RGB images.
+However, the telescope images are monochromatic and might not even be in the Red, Green or Blue channels.
+Several techniques can be applied to adapt a RGB network to a monochromatic image:

+* Replicating 3 times the original image to have a 3 channel image.
+* Modify the input CNN to have 1 input and use as weights the average of the original 3-channel input CNN.
+* Modify the input CNN to have 1 input, randomly initialize the weights, and train it from scratch during fine tuning.

 # 5 System architecture

 ## 5.1 Model selection